• Skip to primary navigation

 References and resources

-Much of this information comes from a new publication on Maternal oxytocin levels during physiological childbirth: A systematic review with implications for uterine contractions and central actions of oxytocin This was written with the good work and dedication of colleagues Kerstin Uvnas Moberg, Anette Ekstrom-Bergstrom, Sarah Buckley and other European co-authors.
+Much of this information comes from a new publication on Maternal oxytocin levels during physiological childbirth: A systematic review with implications for uterine contractions and central actions of oxytocin This was written with the good work and dedication of colleagues Kerstin Uvnas Moberg, Anette Ekstrom-Bergstrom and other European co-authors.
 This work was partly funded by EU COST IS1405 BIRTH: Building intrapartum research through health.

 Ecstatic Birth ebook